triceam/MobileFirst-Wearables/Stocks/README.md

+#Stocks
-Sample app that is a re-creation of the Apple Watch Stocks app, powered by IBM MobileFirst.
+Sample app that is a re-creation of the Apple Watch Stocks app, powered by IBM MobileFirst Platform Foundation Server.

 You can read a detailed walkthrough of this app and associated code at: http://www.tricedesigns.com/2015/06/03/serving-data-to-the-apple-watch-with-ibm-mobilefirst/